 This particular product is used professionally by many service centers, including Leica’s (check out this video and skip to 13:30 minutes.

 For information on how to use the sensor gel stick, please see this article.
 Here is a detailed video on how to use the sensor gel stick:

-Disclaimer: Photography Life is NOT responsible for any potential damage of your camera.
+Disclaimer: Photography Life is NOT responsible for any potential damage or other sensor-related issues on your camera.
 While the above product and methodology are much safer than applying wet cleaning or other solutions directly on the sensor, improper handling could result in damage.

 Includes: 10 sticky papers, product manual and aluminum box.

 Operating Environment: Please do not use the sensor gel stick in very hot and humid environments.
 If the gel stick is not as “sticky”, it probably has to do with humidity.
 While the sensor gel stick should operate normally in cold temperatures, we do not recommend to use it under 40F.
 Room temperature (around 70F) is ideal for best performance.

 Application: Different manufacturers apply different coating technologies on the filter in front of the sensor.
 These coatings can affect the stickiness of the sensor gel stick – in some cases it will be less or more sticky than in others.
 Because of this, we do not recommend to use the same sensor gel stick to clean different cameras, especially from different manufacturers.
 Please read the product advisory section below regarding the use of the product on Sony mirrorless cameras.

 Supported Cameras: With the exception of Sony and Fuji mirrorless cameras listed below, the Sensor Gel Stick is known to work with all other brand digital interchangeable lens cameras, including: Nikon, Canon, Leica, Pentax/Ricoh, Olympus, Panasonic and Samsung.
 Some of our customers also reported successful use with medium format cameras from Hasselblad, Mamiya and Phase One.